-Why do an Intrepid Family trip?
+Why do an Intrepid family tour?

 Our family trips are just that – for the whole family.
 That means you don’t have to leave aunties, uncles and grandparents at home.
 As long as there is at least one child under the age of 18 travelling with you, you’re a family group.
-Older families should check out our worldwide adventures.
+Older families should check out our regular adventures.

-Most of our trips have a minimum age of either 5 years old or 11.
-The trips with a minimum age of 5 are suitable for all ages and we have the ability to tell you what age children are already booked onto the departure of your choice .
-Most of our travellers are between the ages of 8 -18 .
+Most of our trips have a minimum age of either 5 or 11 years old.
+Trips with a minimum age of 5 are suitable for all ages, and we can even tell you in advance the age of kids already booked on that departure.
+Most of our travellers are between the ages of 8 and 18 years old.

-Our teen trips have a minimum age of 11 years old and offer more active and challenging itineraries, designed especially for the older children.
-If you have younger siblings we will always look at allowing them onto trips on a casebycase basis, depending on the activities on the trip and their ages.
+Our teenage trips have a minimum age of 11 and offer more active and challenging itineraries designed especially for older children.
+If you have younger we will look at allowing them onto these trips on a casebycase basis, depending on the activities on the trip and their ages.

-There are not always specific kids’ menus available, so if you feel your children might be hesitant to try the food, why not try some of the local dishes at home before you go - and maybe take along snacks that you know they like.
+There are not always specific kids’ menus available, so if you feel your children might be hesitant to try the food, why not cook some of the local dishes at home before you go (and maybe take along snacks that you know they like).

 We try to accommodate all food requirements, so make sure you advise us at the time of booking.
 Although we endeavour to have alternative options available, it may be difficult in some restaurants to determine if foods are 100% allergen-free.
 We advise that you take the same precautions as you would when eating out at a restaurant in your home country, and maybe take along snacks that you know are safe as a precaution.